Posted in Film Review, London Film Festival 2025

 Synopsis: Telling the true story of the family behind the iconic fashion brand, and their bitter power struggle as to who will have control over the company…

-Review: When it comes to the world of fashion, there are several names that immediately leap to mind that everyone will know as the most iconic names in fashion.
-Names such as Louis Vuitton, Prada, Chanel, Versace, and Fendi to name but a few.
-When it comes to these fashion houses, there’s likely to be a fascinating backstory as to how they came to be the iconic labels that they are today.
-This is most certainly applicable to that of the brand Gucci, which as of 2021, is estimated to be worth around $15billion dollars.
+Review: When it comes to the world of fashion, several names immediately leap to mind that everyone will know as the most iconic.
+Names such as Louis Vuitton, Prada, Chanel, Versace, and Fendi, to name but a few.
+When it comes to these fashion houses, there’s likely a fascinating backstory about how they came to be the iconic labels they are today.
+This is certainly applicable to the brand Gucci, which, as of 2021, is estimated to be worth around $15 billion.
 With his second film of the year, Ridley Scott tackles that fascinating backstory of the Gucci brand, and the family behind the business, with decidedly mixed results.

 As she marries Maurizio, she begins to exert her influence over the Gucci brand, whilst making moves to consolidate her power and influence on the Gucci brand.
 The film could (and perhaps should given the director) have soared from here, but instead, it is where the film really loses its way and never recovers.
 With all the scheming and backstabbing that goes on as individuals duel for controlling stake in the Gucci brand, like a Game of Thrones-style thriller, but instead of swords, dragons, and a battle for a throne, you have a battle for who will gain control over billions of dollars and dominion of high-end fashion.
 These moments have the odd spark that provides some entertainment, but they are not nearly enough to sustain the film’s two-and-a-half-hour runtime.